 Part 2: Cleaning the Inline Filter

-The majority of tankless water heaters nowadays have an inline filter that prevents larger sediment from being able to pass into the system and get trapped.
-You’ll find this filter somewhere along the unit’s water intake line – you might want to read your manufacturer’s instructions to find out exactly where it’s located.
+The majority of tankless water heaters have an inline filter that protects the heating elements from large sediment particles You’ll find this filter somewhere along the unit’s water intake line.

 You will need: